yifanyin11/CUT3R/docs/train.md

 # Training

-This is an academic work conducted under resource constraints.
-Our model was trained in an continuously updating manner, which makes releasing the entire path of training recipe challenging.
-Here we release some configurations that we think is representative, and if you want to re-train or fine-tune the model we recommend starting here.
-There are many design choices here and we would love to see the community explore this further!
+Please note that this is an academic project, and due to resource constraints, we trained our model iteratively while exploring different configurations.
+As a result, releasing the complete training procedure is challenging.
+However, if you wish to train the model from scratch, we provide a set of configurations below that we believe are representative.
+For fine-tuning, we recommend starting with the scripts available [here](#fine-tuning).
+There are many design choices to consider, particularly under varying computational constraints, and we look forward to seeing the community explore these possibilities further.

 ## Training Configurations